-So, does the Ring Video Doorbell 2 perform well enough to outdo similarly-priced devices like the SkyBell HD?
-We put it to the test to find out - and it's something a few will be wondering ahead of its likely price drop come Amazon Prime Day 2019, which is happening from July 15 (should you be thinking of picking one up).
+So, does the Ring Video Doorbell 2 perform well enough to outdo other smart doorbells?
+We put it to the test to find out - and it's something a few will be wondering ahead of its likely price drop come Prime Day 2020, which is happening on October 13 and 14.

 Design and setup

 The first thing you’ll notice about the Ring Video Doorbell 2 is its design: it’s a good looking device.
 In the box we were treated to two face plates – a silver one and a dark gray one, and we ended up going with the dark gray one.

 The doorbell itself is somewhat large, and that may be a problem for those that want to install it in a small space or doorframe.
 It’s certainly too big for a doorframe, coming in at 5.05-inches tall, 2.50-inches wide, and 1.08-inches thick.

 That said, it doesn’t look too out of place on a wall next to the door, and while large the trade-off is that the battery can be a little bigger – which is always nice.
 In fact, Ring claims the battery will last between six months and a year.

 For obvious reasons we couldn’t fully test that, but we haven’t heard of any customers claiming the battery did not last that time.